apache/druid/docs/content/querying/groupbyquery.md

 strategy perform the outer query on the broker in a single-threaded fashion.

 Note that groupBys require a separate merge buffer on the broker for each layer beyond the first layer of the groupBy.
-With the v2 groupBy strategy, this can potentially lead to deadlocks for groupBys nested beyond two layers, since the merge buffers are limited in number and are acquired one-by-one and not as a complete set.
-At this time we recommend that you avoid deeply-nested groupBys with the v2 strategy.
-Doubly-nested groupBys (groupBy -> groupBy -> table) are safe and do not suffer from this issue.
+This merge buffer is immediately released once they are not used anymore during the query processing, but two or more concurrent nested groupBys can potentially lead to deadlocks since the merge buffers are limited in number and are acquired one-by-one instead of a complete set.
+At this time we recommend that you avoid too many concurrent execution of groupBys with the v2 strategy.

 #### Server configuration